How to Deal with Lawyer Burnout

 I knew a lawyer who graduated a decade before I did, who paid for his law school tuition with his summer law firm earnings.
 That’s not feasible these days for the average student.
 Law school tuitions have risen precipitously.
 Law firm salaries have not kept pace.
 Though the salaries are still high, a lawyer’s standard of living is not nearly as what one may have expected decades ago when one first dreamed of becoming a lawyer.

-There are many reasons why lawyers might be emotionally exhausted.
-We are rewarded for working the most, not the most efficiently.
-Lawyers who give up their personal lives are lionized. and in the current culture, even after we are done working, we are inundated with stories of people who are hustling more.
-Lawyers can see very clearly their competition that is working more often.
+Lawyers are emotionally exhausted for many reasons.
+We are rewarded for working more hours, not more efficiently.
+We lionize lawyers who give up their personal lives.
+Even after we are done working, we are inundated with stories of colleagues who are hustling more.

-Lawyers can be quite isolated.
+Lawyers are often quite isolated.
 Of more than 1,600 professions, lawyers ranked as the most “lonely” with 61% of lawyers ranking above average on the metric.
 Lonely workers tended to report less job satisfaction, fewer promotions and more frequent job changes.

 How to Deal with Lawyer Burnout